 What inspired you on your journey to entrepreneurship?

 I feel like I was born as an entrepreneur.
 It didn't really have much to do with my health, In fact, I was working as an entrepreneur in the dental industry before I started in the nutrition industry.
 I love being able to cultivate a sense of independence and follow my own passion, and as I age and as my passions shift.

 What is one of the biggest obstacles you encountered in establishing your business from the ground up?
 What kept you going?

-Knowing what you know now, is there anything you would do differently or wish you had done sooner when starting the journey of The Content Planner?
+Knowing what you know now, is there anything you would do differently or wish you had done sooner when starting The Soulful Sprout?